-There is significant competition in the heavy-duty transit bus industry in Canada and the United States.
-Although the Company is the current market leader, its principal competitors (among which are Gillig LLC, Nova Bus Inc., BYD and Proterra) may gain market share.
-New competitors may also emerge in the industry, such as Van Hool which has announced it is building a manufacturing facility in Tennessee.
+There is significant competition in the public transit bus industry in Canada and the United States.
+Although the Company is the current market leader, its principal competitors may gain market share.
+New competitors may also emerge in the industry.
 There can be no assurance that the Company will maintain its current leading position.
 There is also strong competition in the aftermarket parts and service markets where the Company sells parts and services to transit agencies.
-New Flyer is one of three publicly-traded companies selling transit buses in the United States and Canada (the other two being Eldorado, a subsidiary of REV Group, and Grande West Transportation Group Inc.) and is subject to certain legal disclosure requirements.
-These disclosure requirements may put New Flyer at a competitive disadvantage.
-In addition, funding pressures on transit agencies for capital purchases and operating funds have increased the importance of price in the evaluation criteria for replacement buses and aftermarket parts and services and have resulted in aggressive pricing among competitors in the heavy-duty transit bus industry.
+New Flyer is one of very few publicly-traded companies selling transit buses in the United States and Canada and is subject to certain legal disclosure requirements.
+These disclosure requirements may put the Company at a competitive disadvantage.
+In addition, funding pressures on public agencies for capital purchases and operating funds have increased the importance of price in the evaluation criteria for replacement buses and aftermarket parts and services and have resulted in aggressive pricing among competitors in the heavy-duty transit bus industry.